Winston Peters

-Peters first served in the Cabinet as minister of Māori affairs when Jim Bolger led the National Party to victory in 1990.
-He was dismissed from this post in 1991 after criticising his own Government's economic, fiscal and foreign ownership policies.
-He resigned from the National Party to form the populist party New Zealand First in 1993.
-As leader of New Zealand First, he held the balance of power after the 1996 election and formed a coalition with the National Party, securing the positions of deputy prime minister and treasurer; the latter position created for Peters.
-However, the coalition dissolved in 1998 following the replacement of Bolger by Jenny Shipley as Prime Minister.
-In 1999, New Zealand First returned to opposition before entering government with Labour Party Prime Minister Helen Clark, in which Peters served as minister of foreign affairs from 2005 to 2008.
+As leader of New Zealand First, he held the balance of power after the 1996 election and formed a coalition with the National Party, securing the positions of deputy prime minister and treasurer, the latter position created for Peters.
+However, the coalition dissolved in 1998 following the replacement of Bolger by Jenny Shipley as prime minister.
+In 1999, New Zealand First returned to opposition before entering government with Labour Party prime minister Helen Clark, in which Peters served as minister of Foreign Affairs from 2005 to 2008.
+In the 2008 general election, after a funding scandal involving Peters and his party, New Zealand First failed to reach the 5% threshold.
+As a result, neither Peters nor New Zealand First were returned to Parliament.